-As a result, the council will be replacing the existing bins with larger ones in locations where they are most needed.
-By using these larger bins we can maintain the same overall bin capacity across the city with fewer bins that can be emptied more quickly.
-We aim to complete the removal and replacement of street litter bins across the city by 15 September 2017.
+We have recently changed our provision of street litter bins across the city and the council has replaced existing bins with larger ones in locations where they are most needed.
+By using these larger bins we have increased bin capacity across the city with fewer bins that can be emptied more quickly.

 For more information, please see the litter bins FAQs sheet here Litter Bins FAQs 2017 (pdf 177 kb)

 Frequently Asked Questions

 Why should I pay, if there are no signs in the area where it's dropped?

 We are not required to place signs in every street, road, highway or open park/space to tell people not to litter.
 Litter legislation has been in force for a number of years.

 Why should I pay a FPN when there are no litter bins nearby?

 As with signage, it's not feasible for the City Council to place litter bins in every street, road or highway, although every effort is made to put bins where they are most needed and where there is most footfall - such as in town centres and major shopping areas.
 If litter bins aren't available, its up everyone to act responsibly and take their litter home with them or carry it until a litter bin is available.